laurieye/Detection-of-Fake-Spammer-and-Genuine-Accounts-on-Instagram/README.md

 Additionally, **Bootstrapping** is used to evaluate the model’s stability and generalization across different subsets of the data.

-## Results
+## Results: Best Models
-- **Best Model**: Random Forest demonstrated superior interpretability and feature importance while maintaining competitive performance in terms of accuracy and precision.
+- **Random Forest**:  demonstrated superior interpretability and feature importance while maintaining competitive performance in terms of accuracy and precision.
 - **XGBoost**: Achieved the highest accuracy but did not provide as clear feature insights as Random Forest.
 - **Sequential Neural Network**: Performed well in capturing non-linear patterns but showed slightly lower accuracy compared to Random Forest and XGBoost.